One of my primary motivations to become an academic was that I love teaching.

 Dr. Katrin Prinzen, B.A. in Communication Science, B.A.+M.A (Diplom) in the Social Sciences (both in Duisburg-Essen)

 Katrin studied conflicts between generations in modern welfare states.
-So far, Katrin has published five articles, one that came out of her master thesis (Politische Vierteljahresschrift), one from her doctoral thesis and three other together with me that originated from a grant project by the Thyssen foundation (Quality & Quantity, Social Indicators Research, Zeitschrift für Sozialreform).
+So far, Katrin has published several articles, one that came out of her master thesis (Politische Vierteljahresschrift), one from her doctoral thesis and three other together with me that originated from a grant project by the Thyssen foundation (Quality & Quantity, Social Indicators Research, Zeitschrift für Sozialreform).
 See the table of contents of the dissertation here.

 She won the prize for the best MA thesis at her faculty and was offered a prestigious scholarship by the German Rentenversicherung to fund her PhD.
 She spent half a year in Turkey working for a big environmental NGO.

 After finishing her PhD, she stayed on as a postdoctoral research associate for Prof Karsten Hank at the University of Cologne.
 In 2016, she moved to the University of Applied Sciences Koblenz into a management position in the context of a virtual campus project.

 2011-2014 (successful completion, PhD from the University of Cologne)

 Dr. Christian Weyand, B.A.+M.A.
 (Diplom) in the Social Sciences (Cologne)